wangsenlinautonomous/CarND-Capstone/README.md

 <img src="https://user-images.githubusercontent.com/40875720/55611564-73ce2700-57b8-11e9-853a-5a142fc8c7af.png" width="600">

 ## Planning
 Planning section contains waypoint loader and waypoint updater node.
-Waypoint lader is provided by Autoware, so in the project we only foucs on waypoint updater part.
+Waypoint loader is provided by Autoware, so in the project we only focus on waypoint updater part.

 The basic idea of waypoint updater is to get position information from current_pose topic and get basic waypoints information from base_waypoint topic then publish final waypoint to final_waypoint topic accordingly.
 Also waypoint updater can consider traffic light and obstacle situations